 - a sterile kerlex cloth band is wraped in figure of 8 fashio around the foot and ankle, with the free end tied into a loop which is then positioned just above the floor;

 - surgeon's foot is placed in the kerlex loop and is used to distract the ankle joint;

-- ref: A simple distraction technique technique for ankle arthroscopy.
+- reference: A simple distraction technique technique for ankle arthroscopy.

 - use a 15 blade to carefully incise thru skin only;